zephyrproject-rtos/zephyr/doc/reference/data_structures/ring_buffers.rst

 A ring buffer must be initialized before it can be used.
 This sets its data buffer to empty.

+A ``struct ring_buf`` may be placed anywhere in user-accessible memory, and must be initialized with ``ring_buf_init()`` before use.
+This must be provided a region of user-controlled memory for use as the buffer itself.
+Note carefully that the units of the size of the buffer passed change (either bytes or words) depending on how the ring buffer will be used later.
+Macros for combining these steps in a single static declaration exist for convenience.
+``RING_BUF_DECLARE()`` will declare and statically initialize a ring buffer with a specified byte count, where ``RING_BUF_ITEM_DECLARE_SIZE()`` will declare and statically initialize a buffer with a given count of 32 bit words.
+``RING_BUF_ITEM_DECLARE_POW2()`` can be used to initialize an items-mode buffer with a memory region guaranteed to be a power of two, which enables various optimizations internal to the implementation.
+No power-of-two initialization is available for bytes-mode ring buffers.

+"Bytes" data may be copied into the ring buffer using ``ring_buf_put()``, passing a data pointer and byte count.
+These bytes will be copied into the buffer in order, as many as will fit in the allocated buffer.
+The total number of bytes copied (which may be fewer than provided) will be returned.
+Likewise ``ring_buf_get()`` will copy bytes out of the ring buffer in the order that they were written, into a user-provided buffer, returning the number of bytes that were transferred.

+To avoid multiply-copied-data situations, a "claim" API exists for byte mode.  ``ring_buf_put_claim()`` takes a byte size value from the user and returns a pointer to memory internal to the ring buffer that can be used to receive those bytes, along with a size of the contiguous internal region (which may be smaller than requested).
+The user can then copy data into that region at a later time without assembling all the bytes in a single region first.
+When complete, ``ring_buf_put_finish()`` can be used to signal the buffer that the transfer is complete, passing the number of bytes actually transferred.
+At this point a new transfer can be initiated.
+Similarly, ``ring_buf_get_claim()`` returns a pointer to internal ring buffer data from which the user can read without making a verbatim copy, and ``ring_buf_get_finish()`` signals the buffer with how many bytes have been consumed and allows for a new transfer to begin.

+"Items" mode works similarly to bytes mode, except that all transfers are in units of 32 bit words and all memory is assumed to be aligned on 32 bit boundaries.
+The write and read operations are ``ring_buf_item_put()`` and ``ring_buf_item_get()``, and work otherwise identically to the bytes mode APIs.
+There no "claim" API provided for items mode.
+One important difference is that unlike ``ring_buf_put()``, ``ring_buf_item_put()`` will not do a partial transfer; it will return an error in the case where the provided data does not fit in its entirety.

+The user can manage the capacity of a ring buffer without modifying it using the ``ring_buf_space_get()`` call (which returns a value of either bytes or items depending on how the ring buffer has been used), or by testing the ``ring_buf_is_empty()`` predicate.

+Finally, a ``ring_buf_reset()`` call exists to immediately empty a ring buffer, discarding the tracking of any bytes or items already written to the buffer.
+It does not modify the memory contents of the buffer itself, however.

 Data item mode
 ==============